CGS & CML Reference¶

 Blob / binary (values: row type: blob)¶

-Use a values: entry with type: blob when the wire value is not human prose (base64/base64url, opaque octets, or the reserved attachment object), including:
+Use type: blob when the wire value is not human prose (base64/base64url, opaque octets, or the reserved attachment object), including:

 - Entity fields populated from APIs that return base64 attachment bodies, binary-safe strings, or a JSON object with reserved